Facial Fracture Treatment in the Bay Area

 Fractures in the face and jaw area leave you in pain and a lot of concern.
 Will my face look the same after it heals?
 When will my pain subside?
 The Bay Area OSM team realizes that with fractures come lots of questions.
 The highly skilled surgeons not only provide you with the answers but also provide some of the best fracture treatments in California, and surrounding the San Francisco Bay area.
 If you suspect a fracture, call the office or book your appointment online.

-Some common causes of facial fractures include:
+Your jaw is particularly vulnerable because of its prominent structure.
+Some of the most common causes of facial fractures include:

-• Vehicle accidents
+• Car and motorcycle accidents

-• Bone loss
+• Underlying bone loss

-• Physical assault
+• Physical assault or blunt trauma

 Will my face look the same after a fracture?